virtual-labs/exp-bounded-buffer-iiith/experiment/fundamentals.md

 - A **user uploading** a file to a server.
 - A **logging service** creating log entries.

 The producer’s goal is to produce data at its own pace and place it in the buffer.
-If the **buffer is full**, the producer must wait until space becomes available to avoid **overwriting existing data**.
+If the **buffer is filled**, the producer must wait until space becomes available to avoid **overwriting existing data**.

 #### 1.2 **Consumers**
 A **consumer** is a process that retrieves data from the buffer and processes it.
 In real-world scenarios, a consumer could represent: